Generalized Therapy vs. Spine-Specialized | What does this mean? | Manual Therapy | FAQ

 What Does This Mean for You?

-Instead of receiving a general treatment approach, at Georgia Neurological Surgery & Georgia Comprehensive Spine, the therapists specialize in treating back and neck pain.
-These therapists have advanced, hands-on skills that can help relieve your pain and get your injured muscles, tissues and spinal structures moving again.
+Instead of receiving a general treatment approach, at Georgia Neurological Surgery & Georgia Comprehensive Spine, our therapist specializes in treating back and neck pain.
+Matt Kellar, PT has advanced, hands-on skills that can help relieve your pain and get your injured muscles, tissues and spinal structures moving again.

 Manual therapy relates to the use of a therapist’s hands to achieve pain relief.
 By using specific techniques, the spine therapist can relieve pain through hands-on movements applied to vertebrae and soft tissue areas.
 This is achieved not passively, with a modality such as ice or heat, but through actively moving the joints and tissues.